Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

 The factors above are mainly about the problems, perceived or otherwise, that your bees can cause your neighbors.
 But the reverse is also at play, when your neighbors freely use pesticides dangerous to your bees.
 This also needs some thought, particularly since this is less within your control.

-When you decide you would like to keep bees you have a decision to make about how transparent you will be with the neighbors.
+When you decide to keep bees you have a decision to make about how transparent you will be with the neighbors.
 To some extent this is dependent on the proximity to neighbors.
-In many cases, a beehive can be positioned to be out of sight of the neighbors, which is a good move anyway, regardless of your relationship with neighbors.
-However, given the mobility of our bees there is often still an obligation to bring this up with the neighbors.
+In many cases, a beehive can be positioned out of sight of the neighbors, which is a good move anyway, regardless of your relationship with neighbors.
+However, given the mobility of our bees there is often an obligation to bring this up with the neighbors.

 Generally, PerfectBee suggests that an open discussion with your neighbors is the way to go.
 If you go down the "open and transparent" path, the first course of action is to educate your neighbors.

 Some beekeepers have even been known to create pamphlets to hand out to the neighbors when questions are asked.
-This is rarely necessary and, quite frankly, has the potential to make the question of bees seem a lot more of an issue than it might be otherwise.
+This is rarely necessary and, quite frankly, has the potential to make the question of bees seem much more of an issue than it might be otherwise.

 The success of this philosophy depends on various factors, including the ability to place a hive in a less-than-obvious location.
 In many circumstances it works just fine and the first sign the neighbors have is either the extra color in their garden over the warmer months - or you knocking on the door with a jar of honey.
 As a general rule, it's difficult for a neighbor to pick a fight if s/he's been unaware of the beehive in the year since it was installed and you come offering gifts!